 Alternatively, if you have two stoves you can carry out this step halfway through cooking the salmon so that they're ready at the same time.

 Next, coat with a thin layer of potato starch all over.
-This is going to crisp up the skin even further and also helps the teriyaki sauce stick to the surface better.
+This will crisp up the skin even further and also helps the teriyaki sauce stick to the surface better.

 Heat a frying pan on medium.
 Once it's hot, add a drizzle of oil and swirl it around so the pan is evenly coated.
 Place the salmon fillets with the skin side down and fry for 4 minutes.
 The cooking time is longer on this side to ensure the skin is extra crispy!